CodeAndCake/AppsFromScratch/sessions/01/README.md

 ### Two words about ourselves

 * **Matteo** studied graphic design.
-He also taught himself to code.
+He taught himself to code.
 He built social platforms and educational games for the BBC, Science Museum and now teaches at Ravensbourne.

 * **Aimee** studied fashion design, makes clothes and websites.
 She is the *jargon buster*, the bridge between beginners and professional coders.

-**No computer scientists**, we all learned code by ourselves through experimenting and tinkering.
+**No computer scientists**, we learned code by ourselves through experimenting and tinkering.

 We want to show you that it's easy to get started and anyone can give it a go!